An alternative viewing order for new Steven Universe viewers.

 - Lion 3: Straight to Video

-If you notice a significant issue with Flood Order, it almost certainly falls into one of the two lists below.
+Now that that’s out of the way: if you notice a significant issue with Flood Order, it almost certainly falls into one of the two following lists.

 Things That Appear To Be Problems, But Aren’t